yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-5. What Is Functional Components (Stateless Component) And Class Components (Stateful Components)?
+5. What Are Functional Components (Stateless Components) And Class Components (Stateful Components)?

 > - **Functional Components** : <br/>
 (1) These components `have no state` of their own and only contain a render method, so they are also called `Stateless components`.
 They may derive data from other components as props (properties). <br/>